myuh250/Information-Security/Lab1/BufferOverFlow.md

     ```
     gdb bof3.o
     ```
 3. Func is a pointer which is pointing to `sup()` address.
-So to override and change this pointer to `shell()` address we have to find the address of shell function
+So to override and change this pointer to `shell()` address we have to find the address of shell function <br>
     ![bof3-shell](../img/bof3/shell.png)
 4. The attack
     ```